Why are there foodbanks in a rich country?

 Quakers want an economic system that has equality, justice and environmental sustainability at its heart.

-Quakers say that 'The global economic system is posited on continued expansion and growth, and in its pursuit of growth it is often unjust, violent and destructive' (Minute 23, 2011).
+In 2011, the annual gathering of British Quakers noted that 'the global economic system is posited on continued expansion and growth, and in its pursuit of growth it is often unjust, violent and destructive.'
+Quaker work on economic justice springs from this understanding.

 High levels of economic inequality are damaging the fabric of British society.
-Quakers across the country are involved in initiatives to support people experiencing poverty and are calling for greater political action to address the root causes of inequality.
+Quakers are involved in initiatives to support people experiencing poverty and are calling for greater political action to address the root causes of inequality.

 An effective social safety net based on dignity and compassion is a vital foundation of a just society.
 Changes to Britain's welfare system in recent years are hitting the poorest hardest.
 Quakers campaign to ensure that everyone has access to the resources they need.